-- A 200-employee-strong IT company offers $300 reimbursement a year to employees buying smoking-cessation aids or meds
+- A 200-employee-strong IT company may offer $300 in reimbursements a year to employees buying smoking-cessation aids or meds

-- A 50-employee ad agency gives any employee a $250 check to quit smoking.
+- A 50-employee ad agency may give an employee a $250 check to quit smoking.

-- An architectural firm pays an employee $300 to get an age-appropriate check-up (with extra $300 if he/she brings along a spouse).
+- An architectural firm may pay an employee $300 to get an age-appropriate checkup (with an extra $300 if they take their spouse with them).

-Even if most companies pay only $500 a year (or less), the cash incentive is still effective for some people.
+Even if most companies pay only up to $500 a year, cash incentives are still effective for some people.

-Non-smokers do have a bigger percentage discount on health insurance, while smokers can pay up to 18% penalty as long as they continue their smoking habit.
+Non-smokers do have a bigger percentage discount on health insurance, while smokers can pay up to 18% in penalties as long as they continue their smoking habit.

 5. Find Extra Money from Quitting

-These methods do not actually reward an ex-smoker any money, but his/her decision to quit smoking will bring extra money to take home.
+These methods do not actually reward an ex-smoker any money, but these are the ways that your decision to quit smoking will result in extra money in the bank.

 Tax savings from cigarettes

-The government increases the taxes for cigarettes and alcoholic drinks regularly in hopes of discouraging people to buy them.
-Unfortunately, based on government statistics, levying heavy taxes on cigarettes doesn’t seem to make most people quit smoking.
+The government increases the taxes for cigarettes and alcoholic drinks regularly in hopes of discouraging people from buying them.
+Unfortunately, based on government statistics, levying heavy taxes on cigarettes doesn’t seem to inspire people to quit smoking.

-The taxes on a single pack of cigarette range from 17 cents to $5.10, depending on which state you live in.
+The taxes on a single pack of cigarettes range from 17¢ to $5.10, depending on which state you live in.

-If you smoke a pack a day in NYC (a state which adds $4.35 taxes per pack), you can easily save $130/month or a whopping $1,500/year just by quitting your smoking habit.
+If you smoke a pack a day in New York (a state which adds $4.35 taxes per pack), you can easily save $130/month or a whopping $1,500/year just by quitting your smoking habit.